aerogear/offix-android/docs/README.md

 For more information about the Apollo and GraphQL please go to https://www.apollographql.com/

 ## Features

+### Offline support
-- Offline support.
-Mutations are persisted when Offline.
+- Mutations are persisted when Offline and replicated back to server when online.
-- Offline Listeners and workflows for seamless UI.
+- Offline Listeners for performing UI Bindings according to the requirements.

-- Flexible, out of the box Conflict Resolution implementations
-- Subscriptions and Binary Upload that works offline.
-- Multi platform support.
-    - Works with Web, Cordova, Capacitor and React Native.
-- Framework agnostic (works with React, Angular and Vue)
+## Example application

+See [sample](https://github.com/aerogear/offix-android) for example application.<br/>

+## Limitations

+1. No UI Bindings, you will have to update your UI manually.
+2. The library only supports apollo-android for the time being.

+## Features in Development

+1. Adding Conflict Resolution mechanism to the library.
+2. Leveraging Offline Support to nested schema structure.

+## Contributing

+See [contribution guidelines](./CONTRIBUTING.md) file for more information